mohdalibn/mohdalibn/README.md

 ![](https://github.com/mohdalibn/mohdalibn/blob/main/Github%20Profile%20Banner.png)

+# About Me
-<span style="font-family:poppins;color:red">I am currently working towards my Bachelor's degree in Computer Science from the Memorial University of Newfoundland in NL, Canada.
+I am currently working towards my Bachelor's degree in Computer Science from the Memorial University of Newfoundland in NL, Canada.
 I am enthusiastic about developments in the fields of Machine Learning, Computer Vision, & Web Development.
 I've worked on applicable personal ML, Computer Vision, & Web Development projects and learned new industry-demanding skills.
-I get excited about opportunities where I can leverage my Machine Learning and Data Science Skills to work on challenging projects.</span>
+I get excited about opportunities where I can leverage my Machine Learning and Data Science Skills to work on challenging projects.

 Skills: Python / C++ / JS / HTML / CSS